Scarlet Sails (film)

-Scarlet Sails (Алые паруса) is a 1961 Soviet film produced by Mosfilm and directed by Alexandr Ptushko.
-It is based on Alexander Grin's 1923 adventure novel of the same name and stars Vasily Lanovoy and Anastasiya Vertinskaya.
-The story is a romantic fantasy and is described as a "fairy tale", though it contains no overtly supernatural elements.
+Scarlet Sails (Алые паруса) is a 1961 Soviet romantic fantasy film produced by Mosfilm and directed by Alexandr Ptushko.
+It is based on Alexander Grin's 1923 romance novel of the same name and stars Vasily Lanovoy and Anastasiya Vertinskaya.
+The story is a romantic fantasy and is described as a "fairy tale", though it contains no supernatural elements but two prophecies that came true.

 Plot

 The setting is a small fishing village.
 The former seaman Longren raises his daughter Assol alone after losing his beloved wife, making a meager living by selling the toy boats he carves from wood.
 As a child, Assol encounters an old man who claims to be a wizard and promises the girl that one day a prince will come on a ship with scarlet sails to carry her away.
 The villagers scoff but Assol believes her dream will come true one day.

 Arthur Grey is a nobleman's son who breaks away from his cruel father to pursue a life at sea, and eventually becomes the captain of a merchant vessel.
 Having set to port at Assol's village, he spies the young maiden sleeping in the forest and falls in love.
 After inquiring in the village he learns of Assol's dream and sets about to make it come true.